Vestas Wind Systems

 If you ask Mark why a hands-free experience is so important, he will tell you: “In the blades area, the workers cannot use their hands for navigating through the data they need.
 Their hands are often sticky, they work with resin and carbon-fiber.
 There are also use-cases on a shop floor where people are basically sitting on their back the whole time while working with torque wrenches in a yaw system.”

 Because of this we have to enable them to have their hands free and provide them with instructions in a form that is easily navigable under such working conditions.

 Impact of Digital Thread

 We empower frontline workers through connecting multiple systems like PLM, MES, ERP, IoT and providing hands-free access to digital work instructions.
-The backbone of this hands-free solution is built on the same data source as the ThingWorx Operator Advisor which ensures that when change is made through the Change Management System the information is then replicated in real-time and delivered to the headset and displayed on the tablet so regardless of where you start the work and where you finished it, everybody can see the same Digital Thread, the same information at the right time and at the right place.
+The backbone of this hands-free solution is built on the same data source as the ThingWorx operator Advisor.
+This ensures that when a change is made through the Change Management System, the information is replicated in real-time.
+This data is then delivered to the headset (and/or tablet).
+Regardless of where the work is started or finished, everyone can see the same Digital Thread, the same information at the right time and at the right place.

 Mark says: “For the first time the technology is getting out of the way.
 Finally, we can allow technicians to focus 100% of their time to put value into our products.
 For a company like ours, a reduction in time spent on non-value-added tasks such as registration of parts or operation status is of huge importance and provides us with an extremely competitive edge.”